vishal-purushotham/vapt-lab/README.md

-# Supply Chain Attack Detection System
+# AI Powered Supply Chain Attack Detection and Correction System

 A Python-based system for detecting and preventing supply chain attacks by monitoring package behavior.
 The system uses machine learning to detect anomalies and integrates with Wazuh for visualization and alerting.